CESNET/libnetconf2/examples/README.md

 ### Server Configuration
 The server's default configuration can be found in the `config.json` file.
 The YANG data stored in this file define three endpoints - two for SSH and one for UNIX socket.
-You can modify this configuration in any way you like, but you need to make sure that it is valid.
+You can modify this configuration in any way you want, however, configuring the server may fail if the configuration is not valid.

 ## Example usage
 ### Server